Battlemorph

-Gameplay
+Gameplay and premise

-Like its predecessor, Battlemorph is a three-dimensional shooter game that is primarily played from a third-person perspective.
-The plot takes place 30 years after the events occurred in Cybermorph; the Pernitia empire was pushed back into their home planet after defeat by the resistance but at the cost of human colonies.
+Like its predecessor, Battlemorph is a three-dimensional shooter game played from a third-person perspective.
+The plot takes place 30 years after the events occurred in Cybermorph; the Pernitia empire was pushed back to their home planet after defeat by the resistance but at the cost of human colonies.
 The Earth Defense Council decided not to risk another invasion, building interstellar battle cruisers to patrol colonies.
-There were initially no signs of irregularity, but cruisers near the Perseus star cluster began disappearing, while other fleets reported signs of Pernitian activity across eight galaxies before their disappearance.
-The Council deployed the Sutherland cruiser carrying the morphing infiltration fighter War Griffon, a variant of the TransmoGriffon (T-Griffon), into the Perseus cluster but runs out of plasma energy after using its warp drive systems.
+There were no signs of irregularity, but cruisers near the Perseus star cluster began disappearing, while other fleets reported signs of Pernitian activity in eight galaxies before their disappearance.
+The Council deployed the Sutherland cruiser carrying the morphing infiltration fighter War Griffon into the Perseus cluster, but runs out of plasma energy after using its warp drive systems.

 The main objective of the game is to collect plasma energy held off by Pernitian generals on each galaxy and reach the Pernish cluster to exterminate the empire, before they launch a full-scale invasion to eradicate humanity and take over the galaxy.
 The player can select a planet, each one showing a mission briefing, and load the War Griffon with up to four special weapons to use before being launched into the location.
-Each galaxy cluster consists of six planets that can be played in any order, with a boss on the sixth planet before moving into the next cluster.
-There are three difficulty levels the player can select when starting the game.
-The player can also access the options screen to change configurations such as controls and other settings.
-The game features support for the ProController.
+Various types of mission objectives such as retrieval of data pods, activation of detonators in military outposts, and elimination of enemy headquarters, must be completed in order to clear a planet.
+Each galaxy cluster consists of multiple planets that can be played in any order, with a boss on the last planet that must be defeated before moving into the next cluster.